coderelax/coderelax.com/source/hire-us/index.markdown

 [Coderelax](coderelax.com) is run by Filipe Moreira.
 He has more than five years experience in building custom web solutions for its customers.

-You can hire use to work on your next project on a daily or weekly rate.
-We also an network of like minded and capable freelance workers in your project needs to human power.
+You can hire him to work on your next project on a daily or weekly rate.
+We also have a network of capable freelance developers in case your project needs it.

 Our speciality is Ruby and JavaScript related web apps.
-However we believe in picking the best tool for the job.

 Get in touch: